-- viation tal [%] - > As the washed deposit are very thin - using an external calibration curve (Ag) will be tested. - $\succ$ Next aim is to correlate Hg airborne concentration to Hg concentrations captured on the AgNPs in well-defined control environments.

-$\succ$ After that, the next step is to test a Hg-contaminated room (e.g. in a museum) and Hgmirrors to determinate the Hg under field conditions.
+- > As the washed deposit are very thin - using an external calibration curve (Ag) will be tested. - Next aim is to correlate gas phase Hg concentration to Hg concentrations captured on the AgNPs in well-defined control environments. - After that, the next step is to test a Hg-contaminated room (e.g. in a museum) and Hgmirrors to determinate the Hg under field conditions.